osjacky430/tmr_listener/README.md

 ### Generate tm external script language

 TM external message is complicated for end user to generate, and can easily screw things up.
 Therefore, tm_robot_listener provides some handy ways to generate the message. `tm_robot_listener` creates two global `Header` instances, i.e., `TMSCT`, and `TMSTA`.
-Also, for all motion functions, tm_robot_listener creates a `FunctionSet` instance for each of them.
-See reference manual for all motion functions in listen mode.
+Also, for all motion functions and their corresponding overload functions, tm_robot_listener creates a `FunctionSet` instance for them.
 By doing so, we can avoid syntax error or typo, since the interface acts like you are writing c++ code, typo simply indicates compile error.

 With tm_robot_listener, user can generate listen node command relatively easy, by fluent interface: